-The National Institute of Standards and Technology’s Cybersecurity Framework, formally titled The Framework for Improving Critical Infrastructure Cybersecurity, can overwhelm even experienced security professionals with its complexity.
-Yet, increasingly, it is recognized as a national gold-standard.
-Its popularity and support is apparent: 61 percent of U.S. businesses are actively working to adopt the framework as of 2017, and that number continues to grow.
+The National Institute of Standards and Technology’s (NIST) Cybersecurity Framework, formally titled The Framework for Improving Critical Infrastructure Cybersecurity, can overwhelm even experienced security professionals with its complexity.
+Yet, increasingly, it is recognized as a national gold standard.
+Its popularity and support are apparent: 61 percent of U.S. businesses are actively working to adopt the framework as of 2017, and that number continues to grow.

 With the release of Version 1.1 of the Framework, it is even more robust, and still flexible.
 With the ability to be adopted by organizations of any size voluntarily, its rapid adoption across industries proves its strength as a foundation for any cybersecurity program.

 The Under Secretary of Commerce for NIST, Walter Copan, noted

 "From the very beginning, the Cybersecurity Framework has been a collaborative effort involving stakeholders from government, industry, and academia.
 The impact of their work is evident in the widespread adoption of the framework by organizations across the United States, as well as internationally."

 According to NIST,

 "This second draft update aims to clarify, refine, and enhance the Cybersecurity Framework, amplifying its value and making it easier to use.
 This latest draft reflects comments received to date, including those from a public review process launched in January 2017 and a workshop in May 2017."